KindaSwiss/gulp-sublime/README.md

 ```

-`sublime.config` is called and is passed the gulp object.
-This adds a listener to gulp's `task_start` event so that error gutter icons, and status messages are automatically removed.
+In the above example, `sublime.config` is called and is passed the gulp object.
+The purpose of this is to add a listener to gulp's task_start event so that error gutter icons, and status messages are removed.
 A port may also be specified, but must also must be changed in sublimegulpserver package settings.

 The first argument to `sublime.show_error` is the key to associate with the error, which must be the task name.
 The second argument should be an error object.